alpaka-group/llama/docs/pages/introduction.rst

 LLAMA separates the data structure access and physical memory layout by an opaque abstract data type called data space.
 The data space is an hypercubic index set described by the record dimension and one or more array dimensions.
-The record dimension consistes of a hierarchy of names and describes nested, structured data, much like a :cpp:`struct` in C++.
+The record dimension consists of a hierarchy of names and describes nested, structured data, much like a :cpp:`struct` in C++.
 The array dimensions are zero-based integral ranges.
 Programs are written against this abstract data space and thus formulated independent of the physical manifestation of the data space.
 Programs can refer to subparts of the data space via virtual records or real l-value references.